mksonkar/obsidian-notes/Web Development/JavsScript/How JavaScript is executed inside modern browsers?.md

 ## 2. Compilation
 (JIT compilation)
-JavaScript is often said to be an interpreted language, because in early days, JavaScript engines modern JavaScript engines do not interpret JavaScript code directly as they did in early days.
+JavaScript is often said to be an interpreted language, because in early days, JavaScript engines directly interpreted code line by line.
+This made execution simple but slow for complex applications.

+Modern JavaScript engines do not interpret JavaScript code directly as they did in early days.
 Instead they compiler it for better performance.

 The compilation occurs as such:
 a. **Bytecode**:
 - After parsing, the AST is converted into an intermediate code called bytecode.